ZHAWZHAWZHAW/ml2/README.md

 By fine-tuning the T5 model with the XSum dataset, I improved its ability to generate concise and accurate summaries, addressing information overload and making it a valuable tool for efficient news consumption.

 ### 4.4 Prompt Engineering <a name="44-prompt-engineering"></a>
-In my news summarizer application, prompt engineering is a key technique used to enhance the performance of both the BART and T5 models for summarizing text from PDFs and URLs.
+In my news summarizer application, prompt engineering is a key technique used to enhance the performance of the models for summarizing text from PDFs and URLs.
 Prompt engineering involves designing specific prompts that guide the models to generate high-quality summaries effectively.

 #### Summarizing Text from URLs